How to Find the Motivation to Work Hard

 Everybody has a reason for working.
 Whether you are working to afford to raise a family or have very specific career goals that you want to meet, there is a reason that you go into the office every day.

 Remember this when you feel your motivation start to slip.
 To remind yourself of your ‘why', put some photos of your family on your desk or make a note of what careers goals you want to achieve on your phone.
 Looking at the photos or notes when you feel your motivation fade will help you refocus on work.

 Big goals can seem incredibly overwhelming, and it's not unusual to feel completely unmotivated when faced with one.
 However, you can make them much more manageable if you break them down into smaller tasks.

-For example, if you work in the Human Resources department of a supermarket chain, you may be tasked with finding 100 staff members for a new store.
+For example, if you work in the human resources department of a supermarket chain, you may be asked to hire 100 staff members for a new store.
 This seems overwhelming initially.
 However, you can easily break this task up.

 Your first task could be to find one store manager and four supervisors.
 Focus on this task until you have completed the step – whether that be to invite people to interview or actually hiring staff members.
 Then you can start looking for 20 checkout staff and complete the whole process again before looking for the next batch of staff members.